SNERX.COM/SNUX Last Updated 2022/8/4 • Read Time 8min • Discord

 system and all particular pages for all content are all listed at the most superficial

-layer of the system (e.g. the Snerx landing page lists all projects with
+layer of the system (e.g. the Snerx landing page lists all relevant site pages with

 immediacy).
 All relevant content is accessible from the entry-level of the system and

-any selected content in the second layer gives full access to that topic/class/project/framework.
+any selected content in the second layer gives full access to that topic/project.
+The

-Exceptions to this on Snerx are /snews and /snuff, as these are UI experiments.
+exceptions to this on Snerx are pages like /snuff, which are UI experiments.

 make all pages self-contained and downloadable to be viewed offline.
 All systems must

-adhear to this principle: software made portable, projects zip'd, and pages in-line.
+adhere to this principle: be made portable, optimized, compressed, and self-contained.

 In order to fit as much information as possible into a space and have the space still